Skip to main content

 2027

 Formal complaint to the European Commission under Article 107 TFEU.
-Parallel national proceedings initiated in Swedish courts where applicable.
+ECT arbitration initiated under the 20-year sunset clause.
+BIT assessment completed for each participant.
+Parallel national proceedings where applicable.

 Your doubts, addressed.

-Five categories: (1) Energy tax claims — discriminatory exclusion from the 97% reduction; (2) VAT recovery claims — non-refund of input VAT on mining and data center operations; (3) Claims against Swedish partners who failed contractual obligations; (4) Claims against law firms and consultants who provided incorrect strategies; (5) Claims against landlords and local partners who seized equipment, locked facility access, or failed contractual obligations — exploiting the vulnerability of foreign investors.
+Four categories: (1) Energy tax claims — discriminatory exclusion from the 97% reduction; (2) VAT recovery claims — non-refund of input VAT on mining and data center operations; (3) Claims against law firms and consultants who provided incorrect strategies; (4) Claims against landlords and local partners who seized equipment, locked facility access, or failed contractual obligations — pursued through Swedish courts.
 You may have claims in one or multiple categories.

 Colocation operators, cryptocurrency mining operators, investors who funded data center projects based on the promised tax regime, companies that went bankrupt due to the tax changes, and anyone who suffered losses from bad advice by Swedish lawyers or consultants regarding data center tax structures.
 If you were affected between 2017 and 2023, you likely qualify.

-EUR 1,000 per year.
+EUR 10,000.
 Flat fee, same for all members regardless of company size.
-Annual renewal with no long-term lock-in.
 This covers shared legal counsel, EU filings, expert reports, and coordination.
-Major litigation costs are funded by Omni Bridgeway — not by you.
+Major litigation costs are covered by the litigation funder — not by you.

-Omni Bridgeway absorbs all major legal costs.
-Your maximum exposure is the membership fees you've already paid — EUR 1,000 to 3,000 over 1–3 years.
+The litigation funder absorbs all major legal costs.
+Your maximum exposure is the EUR 10,000 membership fee.
 No additional costs, no tax liabilities.
-You can stop renewing at any annual renewal point.

 Our research identifies at least 10 cases where Skatteverket's position was overruled — including by the CJEU (Lexel, Hedqvist), the Swedish Supreme Administrative Court on the same Energy Tax Act (HFD 2022 ref.
 5), and enforcement proceedings where the state was ordered to pay.
-Past outcomes do not guarantee future results, but the pattern of adverse rulings against Skatteverket on related questions supports the legal theory.
+Projekt Datorhall pursues five parallel legal pathways — EU Commission complaint, Energy Charter Treaty arbitration, bilateral investment treaty claims, Francovich damages, and förhandsbesked — so a setback in one forum does not end the case.
+Past outcomes do not guarantee future results, but the pattern of adverse rulings and the breadth of legal avenues support the strategy.

 No. Swedish tort claims have a 10-year prescription period.
 The discrimination began in September 2018 — claims remain viable through at least 2028.
 The abolition occurred in July 2023 — those claims are viable through 2033.
 EU Commission complaints have no formal time limit.
 But earlier is better — act now.

 No. This is one of the most important facts.
 Despite clear discrimination and documented damage, no formal EU state aid complaint has ever been filed and Skatteverket's 2018 position statement was never challenged in court.
 The Finance Minister herself acknowledged it "could be subject to court review."
-The DRA would be first movers.
+Projekt Datorhall would be first movers.

-Omni Bridgeway receives 50% equity in the SPV in exchange for funding all major litigation costs — hundreds of thousands of euros upfront with no guarantee.
+The litigation funder receives 60% equity in the SPV in exchange for funding all major litigation costs — hundreds of thousands of euros upfront with no guarantee.
 EU state aid litigation is complex, multi-jurisdictional, and takes 3–5 years.
 If the case fails, they absorb the loss entirely.
-The 50% share reflects high risk, long timelines, and substantial capital commitment.
-Without third-party funding, each claimant would need EUR 20,000–50,000+ individually.
+The 60% share reflects high risk, long timelines, and substantial capital commitment.
+Without third-party funding, each investor would need EUR 20,000–50,000+ individually.

-Realistic timeline: pool formation in 3–6 months, EU Commission complaint filed within a year, national court proceedings in 12–24 months, and primary resolution in 3–5 years.
-The Commission complaint and national proceedings run in parallel.
+Realistic timeline: pool formation in 3–6 months, EU Commission complaint filed within a year, ECT arbitration initiated within 12–18 months, preliminary tax ruling pursued in parallel, and primary resolution in 3–5 years.
+All five pathways run in parallel, not sequentially.
 Interest accrues on damages, so delayed resolution increases recovery.

 Next Step